whatthefork/ig-contact-form/README.txt

 You'll surely love this contact form builder for its intuitive and highly UX-focused features: clean, responsive, drag-and-drop interface, various form options, easy configuration, no coding required, allowing a custom-built look and easy developer deployment as well as many more features.

-Download and use IG ContactForm and you'll see it's the only WordPress form builder plugin you'll ever need.
+Download and use IG ContactForm and you'll see it's the only WordPress contact form builder plugin you'll ever need.

 <h4>Key Features:</h4>